iiakshat/nn/README.md

 3. Implement forward propagation, activation functions (ReLU and Softmax), loss function (Cross-Entropy), and backpropagation.
 4. Initialize weights and biases.
 5. Train the neural network using gradient descent and backpropagation.
-6. Evaluate the performance of the trained model on the test dataset
+6. Evaluate the performance of the trained model on the test dataset.
-7.

 ## Tools

 - NumPy: For numerical computing and linear algebra operations.